tanmaypatil/sales-intelligence-llm/README.md

-# sales intelligence using COT prompts and chatgpt functions.
+# sales intelligence using Chain of thought prompts and chatgpt functions.
 Sales intelligence using chatgpt apis and chatgpt functions .
 A simple example which demonstrates how enterprise can use crm/hrm data to train chatgpt and get insights

 ## Chain of thought